Why Do I Keep Waking Up At 3am?

 The organ that is working the 1am to 3am shift is the liver.

 In most cases, the liver is acting up because it does not have enough glycogen to produce energy.
 The reason that a body may not have enough glycogen is because the body had already spent most of it when creating adrenaline during the day.
-Your body should not be generating adrenaline very often, but if it does, it is usually during times of stress.
+The body should not be generating adrenaline very often, but if it does, it is usually during times of stress.

 Getting Your Sleep Schedule Back On Track

-First, eat healthier meals and reduce your consumption of alcohol, junk food, and drugs similar to painkillers.
+First, eat healthier meals and reduce consumption of alcohol, junk food, and drugs similar to painkillers.
 This will help the liver better produce the glycogen.

 Other Reasons For An Irregular Sleep Schedule